isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 result.
 Our desired improvement to `def:even?` is one such function, since there are naturals in the input which do not have a corresponding value in the output.

-Our new function is called `evenEv`, to be suggestive of the fact that it returns *evidence* of the number's evenness.
+Our new function is called `def:evenEv`, to be suggestive of the fact that it returns *evidence* of the number's evenness.
 The first thing to study here is the type: